iljaSL/boot2root/README.md

 Complete this little challenge and use the result as password for user 'laurie' to login in ssh
 ```
 That's a clear message that we got from the README on what to do next.
-Fun is actually a ZIP which contains a dir called `ft_fun` with lots of `.pcap` files, actually exact 750 files.
-PCAP files contain packet data of a network, which can be usually opened with application like Wireshark, but I get an error when trying to open those files with Wireshark, as it does can not read those files which is really odd.
+Fun is actually a ZIP which contains a directory called `ft_fun` with lots of `.pcap` files, actually exact 750 files.
+PCAP files contain packet data of a network, which can be usually opened with application like Wireshark, but I get an error when trying to open those files with Wireshark, as it does can not read those files, which is really odd.
 Checking the type of the files with the `file` command results in a really interesting find.
-Those files are ASCII text files and taking a closer look reveals the following output in one of those files:
+Those files are ASCII text files, and taking a closer look reveals the following output in one of those files:
 ```
 void useless() {
 	printf("Hahahaha Got you!!!\n");
 ```
-Analyzing the files more closely, a instruction message can found:
+Analyzing the files more closely, an instruction message can be found:

 ```
 int main() {